 When co-ops enter a time of transition, they can turn to Columinate’s group of experts available for contract management services.
 These folks step in as Interim General Managers (IGMs) to work fast and smart, implementing lasting change for their clients.
 Ranging from a few months to a few years, IGM engagements are meant to bridge a co-op from Point A to Point B. IGM’s are change agents, troubleshooters, stabilizers.
 “An IGM can do something very specific or very general.
 It’s a role that offers a lot,” says operations and management solutions consultant James Morrell.
-“The longest, biggest impacts are cultural shifts, where a co-op needs to grow from the co-op that it was into the co-op that it wants to be and that it aspires to be.
+“The longest, biggest impacts are cultural shifts, where a co-op needs to grow from the co-op that it was into the co-op that it aspires to be.
 An IGM is often uniquely positioned to help facilitate that move.”

 Investing in an IGM is investing in an impartial, skilled leader to move you forward and set you up for success.
 “There is a return on investment for the co-op beyond just bringing someone in to manage the operations,” says co-op and conventional retail support consultant Tim Sullivan.
 “Our IGMs have the opportunity to work in a variety of co-ops, so we gain an experience level that most GMs just don’t get.”
 They are, in effect, talent developers, drawing from their toolbox of experience-based knowledge to empower and accomplish.
 Here are a just a few specific examples.